 He gets to swim, and he gets an official time for the event, but his swim doesn’t count for the purposes of the competition.
 Most of the time, this simply means the coaches were limited in the number of swimmers they could enter, or there were no-shows that left empty lanes.
 It doesn’t mean anything negative about your swimming.

 The resting process in training for swimming competition.
 As major competition draws near, swimmers will “taper” off the distances swum each day.
 A perfectly designed taper will enable the swimmer to compete at their peak capability and is one of the most difficult aspects of swim coaching.
 Learn more about tapering >

 Used by the swimmer before the race to get their muscles loose and ready to race.

 Do I need a technical suit (like those in the Olympics) to compete in swimming?

 Nope, you don’t!
-Technical suits are very expensive and used by elite swimmers during championship-level swim meets.
-An affordable yet high-quality swimsuit can be purchased either online or in a sports retailer store and range from $50-$100.
+Technical suits are very expensive, and many elite swimmers use them during championship-level swim meets.
+Purchase an affordable, high-quality swimsuit either online or in a sports store.
+They typically range from $50-$100.

 How do I know what time I will be swimming?

 Swim meet events do not typically run by the clock.
 Swim meets begin at a designated time, and proceed through the event list in consecutive order, regardless of how long it takes.
 It is up to you to know what events and heats you are competing in, and to be aware of the pace in which the meet is running at.